-come to a preliminary sense of their creative direction, and acquire critical and visual tools for self-directed work in upper-level courses.
+Intermediate courses further investigate the material and visual aspects of art-making, while also developing critical understandings that will help students access the ideas of historical, modern, and contemporary art.
+Through intermediate courses, students come to a preliminary sense of their creative direction, and acquire critical and visual tools for self-directed work in upper-level courses.
 Art History courses consider art from a variety of theoretical, social, political, and philosophical contexts.
 Through Art History, critical theory, and an emphasis on discourse, students learn to think and communicate about art with clarity.
 Studio Art students frequently inform their work by drawing on their studies in other disciplines.

 Upper level Studio Art courses provide the creative and intellectual environment necessary for aspiring artists to develop their work through increasing levels of independence.
 Students working in a variety of media form a challenging and supportive creative community in which to shape and further their artistic direction.
-Exercises and collaborative projects are used to challenge and/or disrupt creative habits and encourage experimentation outside of a student's area of competence.
+Exercises and collaborative projects encourage experimentation and expand on areas of competence.
 Class time is devoted to critiques and discussion of student work with two or more studio faculty.
 Through upper-level study, students integrate concepts, personal experience, and visual knowledge into a creative practice that is fully their own.
 Open Studio is the culminating experience of the Studio Art major, and allows seniors to intensively pursue their work in an immersive and challenging Winter Term in preparation for Senior exhibits.